Train station: Accessibility

 In the United Kingdom, rail operators will arrange alternative transport (typically a taxi) at no extra cost to the ticket holder if the station they intend to travel to or from is inaccessible.

 Goods stations

-Reached by a 1.24 mi long tunnel, the 1830 Park Lane Goods Terminus at Liverpool's docks was the world's first station built entirely for freight.

 Goods or freight stations deal exclusively or predominantly with the loading and unloading of goods and may well have marshalling yards (classification yards) for the sorting of wagons.
 The world's first goods terminal was the 1830 Park Lane Goods Station at the South End Liverpool Docks.
 Built in 1830, the terminal was reached by a 1.24 mi tunnel.

 As goods are increasingly moved by road, many former goods stations, as well as the goods sheds at passenger stations, have closed.
-Many are used purely for the cross-loading of freight and may be known as transshipment stations, where they primarily handle containers.
+Many are used solely for cross-loading freight and may be known as transshipment stations, where they primarily handle containers.
 They are also known as container stations or terminals.